The Children's Cancer Centre

 How you can help us build it

 GOSH has a team of dedicated doctors, nurses and researchers who are specialists in the most complex childhood cancers.
-And there are architects and builders who can transform the hospital.
+And there are architects and builders who can transform the hospital and create the Children's Cancer Centre.
 Now we just need people like you.

 Who you'll be helping

-Meet some of the children and young people treated at GOSH
+Meet some of the children and young people with cancer who were treated at GOSH

-We regularly publish news stories and updates relating to our Build it.
-Beat it. appeal in the News and features section of our website.
+You can find news stories and updates relating to our Build it.
+Beat it. appeal to help build the Children's Cancer Centre in the News and features section of our website.

-More information can also be found on the redevelopment page on the hospital website
+More information on the Children's Cancer Centre build can also be found on the redevelopment page on the hospital website.

 Your donation will go to support the vital cancer care services at GOSH, including the refurbishment of GOSH buildings, upgrading equipment, pioneering research, kinder treatments and offering vital welfare services to our families during their time at GOSH.